Sakurai reaction

 The Sakurai reaction (also known as the Hosomi–Sakurai reaction) is the chemical reaction of carbon electrophiles (such as a ketone shown here) with allyltrimethylsilane catalyzed by strong Lewis acids.

-Lewis acid activation is essential for complete reaction.
-Strong Lewis acids such as titanium tetrachloride, boron trifluoride, tin tetrachloride, and AlCl(Et)2 are all effective in promoting the Hosomi reaction.
-The reaction is a type of electrophilic allyl shift with formation of an intermediate beta-silyl carbocation.
-Driving force is the stabilization of said carbocation by the beta-silicon effect.

-The Hosomi-Sakurai reaction can be performed on a number of functional groups.
-An electrophilic carbon, activated by a Lewis acid, is required.
-Below is a list of different functional groups that can be used in the Hosomi–Sakurai reaction.
 The reaction achieves results similar to the addition of an allyl Grignard reagent to the carbonyl.

+Strong Lewis acids such as titanium tetrachloride, boron trifluoride, tin tetrachloride, and AlCl(Et)2 are all effective in promoting the Sakurai reaction.
+The reaction involves electrophilic allyl shift via a beta-silyl carbocationic intermediate, the beta-silicon effect.